nicoalesi/conclave/README.md

 ## 🧑‍💻 Project description
 The papal conclave is a centuries‑old procedure characterised by secrecy, debate and successive ballots.
 Modelling such a social process in software offers a sandbox for experimenting with collective decision making, graph diffusion and multithreaded coordination.
 The project was produced as an academic exercise and is composed of roughly 1 500 lines of Java code.
 A front‑end built with Swing presents the Latin mass, a start menu, live vote counts and finally the elected pope; the back‑end runs the stochastic simulation.

+Further information can be found in the PDF report, named as "The Conclave".